|

 Seasons on Mars

-aren't anything like Earth's.
+are very different.
 The atmosphere on Mars is very thin and contains a different blend of gases.
 Mars also has a more elliptical orbit causing the planet's

 distance from the sun to vary much more.
 These cause temperatures to rise and fall through a bigger range of temperatures than on Earth.
 However, most of Mars